tildedave/tildedave.com/_posts/2014-09-07-frontend-learning-resources.md

 [Promises](http://www.html5rocks.com/en/tutorials/es6/promises/)

 Promises are a pretty key thing to know for modern JavaScript.
 CPS-style chaining of callbacks might have been okay three years ago but jQuery and other libraries (e.g. Angular) are all starting to introduce some sort of promise-like interface.
 In a single-threaded computation model asynchronous interfaces need to have a promise-like model to avoid becoming callback hell.
 That said, promises do not avoid callback hell in themselves as they still encourage an innately procedural style of thinking.
-However, they are an easily composable building block that can be used to build high-level abstractions, whereas handling interleaving callbacks while still handling error scenarios can be quite challenging.
+However, they are an easily composable building block that can be used to build high-level abstractions, whereas handling interleaving callbacks that may result in error scenarios can be quite challenging.
 You do handle your errors, right?

 ## Bigger Ideas About Application Structure